LDP Leader Hopeful Kobayashi to Announce Candidacy Mon.

 Tokyo, Aug.
 17 (Jiji Press)--Former Japanese economic security minister Takayuki Kobayashi will announce on Monday his candidacy in the ruling Liberal Democratic Party's presidential election in September, informed sources said Saturday.

-Kobayashi, 49, has support from middle-ranking and young lawmakers from the LDP faction once led by the late Prime Minister Shinzo Abe and those not affiliated with any party factions.
+Digital transformation minister Taro Kono, 61, also plans to run in the leadership election, according to sources in his camp.

+In an unusual development, over 10 lawmakers have emerged as potential candidates.
+Prime Minister Fumio Kishida's absence from the election and LDP factions' decisions to disband have lowered the hurdle for entering the race.

-"I will listen to the voices of my colleagues and make my own decision," he said during his visit to Tsubame, Niigata Prefecture, central Japan, on Saturday.
+"I want to reform the LDP with my fellow lawmakers so that the party can make a new start," Kobayashi said in a speech in Tsubame, Niigata Prefecture, central Japan, on Saturday.

-Meanwhile, Chief Cabinet Secretary Yoshimasa Hayashi, 63, has conveyed his intention to run for LDP presidency to succeed Prime Minister Fumio Kishida to some fellow lawmakers from the Kishida faction.

-Hayashi aims to announce his candidacy shortly after further coordination with faction members, the sources said.
-Some executives of the Kishida faction are calling for fielding Hayashi in the race.

 [Copyright The Jiji Press, Ltd.]